annainfo/ldbc.github.io/content/english/benchmarks/snb.md

 The [LDBC Social Network Benchmark specification](https://arxiv.org/abs/2001.02299) (including the latest and earlier versions) can be found on arXiv.
 If you are interested in getting audited results, please reach out at info AT ldbcouncil.org.

-### Social Network Benchmark: Business Intelligence workload – Audited results
+### SNB Business Intelligence workload – Audited results

 | **SF** | **Power score** | **Throughput score** | **Cost** | **Software** | **Hardware** | **Test Sponsor** | **Date** | **SNB BI Version** | **Full Disclosure Report** |
 |--------|-----------------|----------------------|----------|--------------|--------------|------------------|----------|--------------------|----------------------------|

+As of Nov 3, no audited results were published for the SNB BI workload.

 ### SNB Interactive workload – Audited results